-Recently, using ALMA observations, \cite{cout19} detected multiple transitions of HONO in the low-mass protostellar system IRAS 16293–2422.
+Recently, using Atacama Large Millimeter/submillimeter Array (ALMA) observations, \cite{cout19} detected multiple transitions of HONO in the low-mass protostellar system IRAS 16293–2422.
 This system consists of three protostars, two located toward source A and one toward source B \citep{maur20}.
 The identification by \cite{cout19} specifically focuses on the protostar associated with source B. They also attempted to explain the abundances of HONO-related species and their ratios using a chemical model.
 However, they were unable to account for all the observed features.
 In their study, \cite{cout19} estimated abundance ratios of HONO/NH$_2$OH and HONO/HNO to be greater than or equal to $2.3$ and $3$, respectively.
-Using their chemical model, they successfully explained the abundance of HONO, N$_2$O, and NO$_2$.
+Using their chemical model, they successfully explain the abundance of HONO, N$_2$O, and NO$_2$.
 However, their model resulted in an overproduction of NH$_2$OH and HNO, leading to lower {HONO/NH$_2$OH} ($1.7 \times 10^{-3}$) and HONO/HNO (0.01) ratios compared to the observed values.
 Our study suggests a weak binding of NO with the water substrate.
 It would be interesting to see how the estimated BEs would affect the modeled abundances of these species.

-We utilize the Rokko code \cite{furu15,furu17} for our chemical modeling, which encompasses three phases: gas, icy grain surface, and homogeneous bulk ice mantle.
-Our active ice layers are limited to the top four monolayers.
-All layers, including the active ice layers, are considered part of the bulk ice mantle.
-The gas and ice phase networks are based on \cite{garr13}.
-The active layers undergo photodissociation and photodesorption of species.
-A constant reactive desorption of all the species is assumed with a factor of 0.01, resulting in a single product.
-In molecular dynamics studies, it had been determined that approximately 10\% of the formation energy is retained after the formation of H$_2$S from HS+H \citep[and references therein]{bari24}.
-However, based on experimentally determined reaction desorption probabilities for H$_2$S, HDS, and D$_2$S \citep{oba19,furu22}, a reactive desorption factor of 0.03 is being utilized.
-A standard cosmic-ray ionization rate of $1.3 \times 10^{-17}$~s$^{-1}$ is considered.
+We utilized the Rokko code \cite{furu15,furu17} for our chemical modeling, which encompasses three phases: gas, icy grain surface, and homogeneous bulk ice mantle.
+Our active ice layers were limited to the top four monolayers.
+All layers, including the active ice layers, were considered part of the bulk ice mantle.
+The gas- and ice-phase networks are based on the work of \cite{garr13}.
+The active layers undergo photodissociation and the photo-desorption of species.
+A constant reactive desorption of all the species by a factor of 0.01 is assumed, resulting in a single product.
+MD studies have determined that approximately 10\% of the formation energy is retained after the formation of H$_2$S from HS+H \citep[and references therein]{bari24}.
+However, based on experimentally determined reaction desorption probabilities for H$_2$S, HDS, and D$_2$S \citep{oba19,furu22}, we used a reactive desorption factor of 0.03.
+We also used a standard cosmic-ray ionization rate of $1.3 \times 10^{-17}$~s$^{-1}$.

-\subsubsection{Dark Cloud}
+\subsubsection{Dark cloud}